pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 It can also be used as `-s`: `npm run <script> -s`

-> ℹ️ If we dont' want to get an error when the script doesn't exists, we can use `--if-present` instead: `npm run <script> --if-present`.
+> ℹ️ If we don't want to get an error when the script doesn't exists, we can use `--if-present` instead: `npm run <script> --if-present`.

 ## About Loglevels
 We saw how we can reduce logs using `--silent`, but what about getting even more detailed logs?
 Or something in between?